 - 11.3 – Implementation of a methodology for penetration testing.

-- 12.9 – Service providers must give a written agreement or acknowledgement to customers.
+- 12.9 – Service providers must give a written agreement or acknowledgment to customers.

 PCI-DSS v3.1 to v3.2: What You Need to Know